oasis-tcs/openc2-oc2ls/oc2ls-v1.0-wd02.md

 An OpenC2 Response is issued as a result of an OpenC2 command.
 OpenC2 responses are used to provide acknowledgement, status, results of command execution, or other information in conjunction with a particular command.

 ## 1.1 Goal
-{Editor's Note - TBSL - This section will be included in a future iteration (probably iteration 5) prior to submitting for Committee Specification.}
+> Editor's Note - TBSL - This section will be included in a future iteration (probably iteration 5) prior to submitting for Committee Specification.

 ## 1.2 Purpose and Scope
 The OpenC2 Language Specification defines the set of components to assemble a complete command and control message and provides a framework so that the language can be extended. .
 To achieve this purpose, the scope of this specification includes: